Post-Admission Requirements

 2. Students with a Communicable Disease:

-• All students are expected to be in a state of health such that they may participate in the academic program, including patient care, without posing a risk to themselves or to others.
-Students with a communicable disease may participate in experiential visits and rotations only as long as their continued involvement does not pose a health or safety hazard to themselves or others.
+1. All students are expected to be in a state of health such that they may participate in the academic program, including patient care, without posing a risk to themselves or to others.
+Students with a communicable disease may participate in experiential placements as long as their continued involvement does not pose a health or safety hazard to themselves or others.

 The health status of the students shall remain confidential.